Best SIM-only contract deals ahead of Black Friday

 In the days of constant upgrades, phone bundles, and iPhone launch events, the good old SIM-only contract tends to get forgotten in the Black Friday sales promotions.

-Well, the SIM is forgotten no more – for those of you happy with their handset and just need some monthly minutes and data, we’ve got the very best deals around for the clever little computer chips.
+Well, the SIM is forgotten no more – for those of you just after some monthly minutes and data, we’ve got the very best deals around for the clever little computer chips.

-So if you’re planning to buy the iPhone 12 or one or one of 2020’s many other upcoming phones upright, we’ve got discounts to suit everyone, from all-you-can-eat data to a lean 1GB.
+It really is an exciting time to upgrade your SIM with the widespread launch of 5G this year – though for the unconvinced we’ve got discounts below to suit everyone, from all-you-can-eat 5G data to a lean 1GB 4G-only SIM.

+You will, of course, need a mobile to go with your snazzy new SIM, so luckily we have a guide to the very best phone deals ahead of Black Friday, as well explainers for the iPhone 12 and other upcoming new phones.

 Three SIM-only deals